 Notes: Monte Bello preserve features Black Mountain and the Black Mountain backpack camp.
 The area is pretty remote.

 Accessibility from Stanford: 1 star – If you’re camping at Black Mountain backpack camp, you can hike from Stanford in a day (~15 miles).
 It would be hard to hike or run there and back from Arastradero preserve within a day.
-You can also reach it by biking up Page Mill Road.
+You can also reach the preserve by biking up Page Mill Road.
 The parking lot is right across from the Los Trancos parking lot.

 Russian Ridge and Skyline